Services

 Overview

-This program supports community groups in Kingston that organize tree-planting events to improve tree equity.
-It provides free native trees and shrubs, delivery, planting support, mulch and topsoil, and materials for tree care and survival.
+The Community Trees in Trust Program supports community-based not-for-profit groups or organizations in Kingston to organize tree-planting events that advance tree equity.
+It provides free native trees and shrubs, planting support, and mulch and topsoil for approved events.

 /100